All Episodes

 I told you.

-Told you it's gonna happen.
+Told you it's going to happen.

-Woman marries her dog and confesses I'm totally her BIH.
+A woman marries her dog and confesses I'm totally her BIH.

 I told you.

-Uh, ladies and gentlemen, this was going to happen.
+Ladies and gentlemen, this was going to happen.

-By the way, one of the things I forgot to mention when I was touting.
+By the way, one of the things I forgot to mention when I was touting, have you got the book yet?

-Have you been on?
+Have you been out?

 Have you bought the book?

-Have you bought Rush Revere the First Patriots?
+Have you bought Rush Revere, the First Patriots?

 Have you got it yet?